In software engineering, complexity is often seen as a sign of competence.

-• Why isn’t there Kubernetes?
+- Why isn’t there Kubernetes?

-• Why isn’t there a REST API?
+- Why not a simple REST API?

-I never managed to convince anyone.
+Here is the answer to the question about the value of a decade of success: I never managed to convince anyone.
+A decade of success was not enough.
 When I left, my work was thrown away.

-Since then, I keep asking myself the same question: why does the software industry value complexity over simplicity?
+Since then, I keep asking myself the question: why does the software industry value complexity over simplicity?

 Complexity has become the default reaction